giellalt/lang-est-x-utee/README.md

 This repository contains finite state source files for the Estonian language, for building morphological analysers, proofing tools and dictionaries.
-The data and implementation are licenced under __LICENCE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-est-x-utee/blob/main/LICENSE).
+The data and implementation are licenced under __LICENSE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-est-x-utee/blob/main/LICENSE).
 The authors named in the AUTHORS file are available to grant other licencing